tambrulee/Project-2/README.md

 It is limited to being used on one device on a time as it relies on the cache for local storage.

+I have chosen to have no navigation on the website as I felt it wasn't necessary for functionality.
+The landing page welcomes the user and gives a brief intro to the web app and guides them on how to use it.

 Main features include:

 ## Landing Page